 Solo Travel in Laos

 As a woman alone in Laos it is really safe to travel solo and an ideal Asian country for independent travellers.
+That's why we've given it 5 out of 5 stars.
 With a Buddhist culture, the people are kind and hospitable and can be shy.
 The country is well connected by buses – the only downfall are the long journeys but you’re likely to meet others on the buses.

 About Lao People's Democratic Republic

 It may not be as popular as its neighbours Thailand or Cambodia but this land-locked country in South East Asia is rich in Asian culture and shouldn’t be overlooked.
 Still a developing country, solo travel in Laos for a laid back vibe, UNESCO World Heritage and plenty to see and do.